lvzxr/apb-cfg-loader/README.md

 # Graphics
 > [!NOTE]
 > Shadows should work on all presets, if you want them just enable it under advanced graphics in-game after selecting the preset you like.
-If it doesn't work however, go into `APBMachineOptions` and remove the `DynamicShadows` and `LightEnvironmentShadows` lines, save, restart the game then re-enable shadows again.
+If it doesn't work however, go into `APBGame/Config/APBMachineOptions` and remove the `DynamicShadows` and `LightEnvironmentShadows` lines, save, restart the game then re-enable shadows again.

 > [!NOTE]
-> If you wish to remove bullet holes, in `APBCompat` set  `ParticleMaxWorldSpaceArea` to a value of `0.1` and so that the nade trails aren't almost invisible ensure that `TEXCAT_VFX Usage 0 and 1` have their `MaxLODSize` set to `16` and their `LODBias` set to `4`. **You cannot see vehicle fire with ParticleMaxWorldSpaceArea set this way**
+> If you wish to remove bullet holes, in `APBGame/Config/APBCompat` set  `ParticleMaxWorldSpaceArea` to a value of `0.1` and so that the nade trails aren't almost invisible ensure that `TEXCAT_VFX Usage 0 and 1` have their `MaxLODSize` set to `16` and their `LODBias` set to `4`. **You cannot see vehicle fire with ParticleMaxWorldSpaceArea set this way**

 > [!IMPORTANT]
 > When switching between clay vehicles and standard your game may crash therefore I recommend you do this on the login screen and then reboot.

 ### Mixed (Recommended for the majority of players)
-- MINIMAL	- Low Env, High Character, High Car, High Weapon, Mid Prop, Mid VFX
+- MINIMAL	- Low Env, High Character, High Car, High Weapon, Med Prop, Med VFX
 - LOW 		- Same as minimal just low poly characters
-- MEDIUM 	- Mid Env, High Character, High Car, High Weapon, Mid Prop, Mid VFX
+- MEDIUM 	- Med Env, High Character, High Car, High Weapon, Med Prop, Med VFX
 - HIGH 		- Same as medium just low poly characters
 - MAXIMUM 	- High Env, High Character, High Car, High Weapon, High Prop, High VFX

 ### High
-- MINIMAL	- Mid Env, High Character, High Car, High Weapon, Mid Prop, Mid VFX
+- MINIMAL	- Med Env, High Character, High Car, High Weapon, Med Prop, Med VFX
 - LOW 		- Same as minimal just low poly characters
 - MEDIUM 	- High Env, High Character, High Car, High Weapon, High Prop, High VFX
 - HIGH 		- Same as medium just low poly characters
 - MAXIMUM 	- Same as medium but with further LOD ranges

 ### Low
-- MINIMAL	- Low Env, High Character, High Car, High Weapon, Mid Prop, Mid VFX
+- MINIMAL	- Low Env, High Character, High Car, High Weapon, Med Prop, Med VFX
 - LOW 		- Same as minimal just low poly characters
-- MEDIUM 	- Low Env, High Character, Clay Car, Low Weapon, Low Prop, Mid VFX
+- MEDIUM 	- Low Env, High Character, Clay Car, Low Weapon, Low Prop, Med VFX
 - HIGH 		- Same as medium just low poly characters
 - MAXIMUM 	- Low Env, LQ Low Poly Character, Clay Car, Low Weapon, Low Prop, Low VFX